 Pop Up Birthday Card Cake – How To

-As per usual, we have a fantastic HOW TO video to share with you below – but first have some step by step written instructions that you may prefer!
+As per usual, we have a fantastic HOW TO video to share with you on autoplay – but first have some step by step written instructions that you may prefer!
 But the video does show you how quick and easy it is to make this fun and easy Pop Up Birthday Cake Card.

-Note: you don’t have to use “pretty pattern paper” like I have here.. but you can also decorate the “white cake” with pens or things like washi tape.
+Note: you don’t have to use “pretty pattern paper/ sprinkles paper” like I have here.. but you can also decorate the “white cake” with pens or things like washi tape.
 Have a look at what you have already and work with what you have got!
 A word of warning though… this pop up birthday card DIY is so easy, that you will want to make more and more and more… so why not make a batch and have them handy for up coming birthdays throughout the year?
 Make a white one, with a little bride and groom and you have the perfect Wedding Cake Card too!

-Your cakes candles or cake toppers
+Your birthday candles or cake toppers

 Start with your cake toppers, as they will influence the measurements of the rest of the cake below.